FST Index

 * Only supported on stored or completed segments (not consuming segments).

-* Only supported on dictionary-encoded STRING columns.
+* Only supported on STRING columns with dictionary values available.

 * Works best for prefix queries with case-insensitive matching.